cosmos/governance/submitting.md

 4. **Amount** - the amount of funding that the recipient will receive in micro-ATOMs (uatom)
 5. **Deposit** - the amount that will be contributed to the deposit (in micro-ATOMs "uatom") from the account submitting the proposal

-Once on-chain, most people will rely upon network explorers to read this information.
+Once on-chain, most people will rely upon network explorers to interpret this information with a graphical user interface (GUI).

 ### Simple example
 In this simple example (below), a network explorer will list the governance proposal as "Community Pool Spend."
 When an observer selects the proposal, they'll see the description.
 Not all explorers will show the recipient and amount, so ensure that you verify the description aligns with the what the governance proposal is programmed to enact.